G-V-Utong/strivefy/README.md

 ## Architecture
 ![architecture](https://github.com/G-V-Utong/strivefy/blob/main/client/public/images/Simple%20architecture.PNG)

 Users can communicate with the task management application by using its REST APIs.
 The client-side is able to communicate with the server-side due to Cross-origin Resource Sharing (CORS).
-When a user makes a request (sign up, sign in, add a task etc), information is dispatched to the server by Redux Dispatch
+When a user makes a request (sign up, sign in, add a task etc), information is dispatched to the server by Redux Dispatch.

-## Database Models
+## Models
 ![Models](https://github.com/G-V-Utong/strivefy/blob/main/client/public/images/Models.PNG)

- Add Index  Add Column
+The database has two models: user and task, with a one-to-many relationship.

 ### Any optional sections

 ## Install

-This module depends upon a knowledge of [Markdown]().

 ```
 ```